kumuluz/kumuluzee-samples/kumuluzee-kafka/kumuluzee-kafka-producer/README.md

 ## Prerequisites

-To run this sample you will need an Kafka and Zookeeper instance.
+To run this sample you will need an Kafka and Zookeeper instance [Kafka Quickstart](https://kafka.apache.org/quickstart).
 There are a lot of Kafka Docker available on the Docker hub, in this tutorial we use
 [ches/kafka](https://hub.docker.com/r/ches/kafka/) and a separate Docker with the Zookeeper instance [jplock/zookeeper](https://hub.docker.com/r/jplock/zookeeper/)
 Here is an example on how to quickly run the Zookeeper and Kafka Docker: